DarshanRokkad/Lung_Cancer_Detection/README.md

 ```
 │
+├── .dvc                                      <-- used for data and pipeline versioning
+│
 ├── .github
 │   │
 │   └── workflow
 │       │
 │       └── main.yml                         <-- contains yml code to create CI-CD pipeline for github actions
 │
-├── artificats                               <-- Contains dataset(train, test and raw) and pickle files(preprocessor and model)
+├── artificats                               <-- contains data and trained models(in remote repository)
 │
 ├── images                                   <-- contains images used in readme file
 │
-├── notebooks
-│   │
-│   └── experiment.ipynb                     <-- a jupyter notebook where eda and model training is performed
+├── config                                   <-- contains yaml file where we mention the configuration of our project
 │
-├── resources                                <-- folder contains some usefull commands and steps used while build project
+├── notebooks                                <-- contains jupyter notebook where experiments and research work is done
 │
 ├── src
 │   │
 │   ├── components